qubekit/QUBEKit/README.md

     qubekit config create example.json

-Simply edit the sections as desired to change the method, basis set, memory etc.
+Simply edit the sections as desired to change the method, basis set, memory, etc.

 This config file can then be used to execute a QUBEKit job using the `--config` or `-c` flag in the run command.